-A table of results and graphs for all other cross-validation experiments can be found in the Supporting Information (Table S1 and Figures S5 and S6).
+A table of results and graphs for all other cross-validation experiments can be found in Appendix B (Table B1, Figures B4 and B5).
 On average, the initial misalignment in both chromatographic dimensions is close to the benchmark values and, as a result, none of the alignment methods achieve notable improvements.
-The third-degree polynomial even averages a slightly greater minimum value than the initial misalignment in the 1D.
-These data then suggest that no method, global nor local, is able to perform well.
+The third-degree polynomial even averages a slightly greater minimum value than the initial misalignment in the D. These data then suggest that no method, global nor local, is able to perform well.
 If two chromatograms have only a small initial misalignment, it may be better not to perform any alignment operation at all.

-Instrument-Varied Data Results.
+3.3 Instrument-Varied Data Results

 Chromatograms acquired from the single cocoa sample were used to test the alignment methods on data obtained with differing instruments.
 The benchmark RMSE values for the cocoa chromatogram alignments are established using two replicate sample runs with the flow modulator and three replicate runs with the thermal modulator.
 The results of the second replicate cross-validation experiment with the thermal-modulator chromatograms are shown in Figure 5.
-Training-set data and additional replicate runs can be found in the Supporting Information (Figure S3).
+Training-set data and additional replicate runs can be found in Appendix B (Figure B6).
 As expected, only negligible improvements in alignment are seen from any method in either chromatographic dimension.
-In the 1D (Figure 5a), the average initial misalignment for this experiment is about 0.0438 min which is the maximum seen in any of the replicate experiments.
-In the 2D (Figure 5b), the initial misalignment is about 0.026 s.
-Across all three replicate sample run experiments, the average misalignment in the 1D is 0.0412 min, which is used as the benchmark.
-The modulation sampling noise level for these chromatograms does not greatly affect the benchmark because the peaks detected, with a tpw of about 5 modulations, are wider than those seen from the diesel and wine samples.
-[The cocoa analyses have a modulation cycle of 3 s or $P{\rm M} = 0.05$ min, so the RMS noise level from the sampling effect of modulation is 0.0144 min.]
-The average ${}^{2}D$ misalignment is 0.0257 s, which is used as the benchmark.
+In the D (Figure 5a), the average initial misalignment for this experiment is about 0.0438 min which is the maximum seen in any of the replicate experiments.
+In the D (Figure 5b), the initial misalignment is about 0.026 s.
+Across all three replicate sample run experiments, the average misalignment in the D is 0.0412 min, which is used as the benchmark.
+The modulation sampling noise level for these chromatogramsIII does not greatly affect the benchmark because the peaks detected, with a tpw of about 5 modulations, are wider than those seen from the diesel and wine samples.
+The average D misalignment is 0.0257 s, which is used as the benchmark.